cscheid/cscheid.net/writing/data_science/variance.md

 E[(X - E[X])(X - E[X])] $, then we can see that we're measuring the
 expectation of the product of the difference of the expectation to itself, *with itself*.
-But it can be useful to measure this product of the difference from the expectation between two different variables, and this is the *covariance*:
+But it can be useful to measure this product of the difference from the expectation between two different expressions, and this is the *covariance*:

 $$ \Cov[X, Y] = E[(X - E[X])(Y - E[Y])] $$

-## Variance of a sample vs. population variance